rgiuly/robotstreamer_mac_obs/README.md

 obs ->  rtmp -> pippy-app (ffmpeg) ->  robotstreamer

-every time you change settings in the pippy-app you have to restart it to make them work
+Every time you change settings in the pippy-app you have to restart it to make them work

-it uses apples terminalsay to speak.. get all voices with say -v '?'
+Note: It uses apples terminalsay to speak.. get all voices with say -v '?'